11 Data visualization with ggplot2

 subtitle = "May 20, 2021",

-Theme elements are the non-data elements of a graph such as:
+Theme elements are the non-data elements of a ggplot, including line, text, main title, grid (major, minor), background, and tick marks.

-The default display of theme elements can be override by using the theme()
+The default appearance of theme elements can be customized using the theme()

 Element name

-We are able to modify the appearance of theme elements in plot, panel, axis, and legend compartments of a simple ggplot graph (Figure 11.10).
+We are able to modify the appearance of theme elements in plot, panel, axis, and legend compartments of a simple ggplot (FIGURE 11.17}).

-The theme system enables us to specify the display of elements for a particular compartment of the graph by creating element names in the general form of compartment.element
+The theme system enables us to specify the appearance of elements for particular compartments of the ggplot by creating element names in the form of compartment.element

 , axis.title